 By 151 AD, the Han’s relentless actions erased the Northern Xiongnu from history.

-The Battle of Mobei: Triumphs and Tragedies
+The Battle of Mobei

 the ancient Chinese general, Li Guang, experiencing a crucial moment of his career.
 The image shows him and his troops disoriented and wandering in a vast desert, symbolizing the time he missed an important battle at Mobei due to getting lost.
 The landscape is barren and endless, under a scorching sun, highlighting the harsh conditions.
 Li Guang is depicted looking towards the horizon, his expression one of determination mixed with frustration